moosylog/exchange_collectors/README.md

 **Howto use the code snippets:**

-copy one of the .gs files into your Google Apps Script
+- Copy one of the .gs files into your Google Apps Script

-Disable the V8 runtime if you have any issues with this code !!!
+- Disable the V8 runtime if you have any issues with this code !!!

-Pop-in your keys, run and use the built-in Logger to look at the response.
+- Pop-in your keys, run and use the built-in Logger to look at the response.

 Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.